All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does the injection hurt?

 TB-4 injections use 29-31 gauge insulin needles, which are extremely thin.
 Most patients describe minimal discomfort, less than a mosquito bite.
-The first injection causes the most anxiety; by the second or third, it becomes routine.
+The first injection causes the most anxiety. by the second or third, it becomes routine.

 How is TB-4 different from BPC-157?

 Both are healing peptides but work through different mechanisms.
 TB-4 promotes cell migration and angiogenesis.
 BPC-157 upregulates growth factors and modulates nitric oxide.
-Many practitioners use both together for comprehensive healing.
+Many practitioners use both together for thorough healing.
 See our comparison guides for specific conditions.

 How much does TB-4 cost?